material-motion/material-motion/specifications/transition_director.md

 # ContextTransitionDirector specification

-This is the engineering specification for the `TransitionDirector` type.
+This is the engineering specification for the `ContextTransitionDirector` type.

 ## Overview

-A `TransitionDirector` creates the plans that shape a transition's motion and interaction.
+A `ContextTransitionDirector` creates the plans that shape a transition's motion and interaction.

 ## Features